camillareis/camillareis.github.io/_pages/about.md

 I co-teach lectures and seminars for undergraduate and MBA programs, assist with exams, and supervise Bachelor’s and Master’s theses at the Institute.
 For an overview what I teach, check out my [teaching page](https://camillareis.github.io/teaching/).

 In addition to teaching, I contribute to research projects, with a focus on **technology-based business models and circular business models, technology management, and organizational ambidexterity**.
-As a 3rd-year PhD candidate, I’m actively working on my dissertation.
-For more details, check out my teaching and research pages.
+But my disseration goes deeper into the topic of organizational context in technical debt management.
+Currently, I'm in my last PhD year and expect to graduate by the end of 2026.
 If you're curious, take a look at my [research and publications page](https://camillareis.github.io/reserach-publications/).

+Since you're already here, I'm happy to connect.